By the end of this section, you will be able to:

 The U.S. government began developing a social welfare policy during the Great Depression of the 1930s.
 By the 1960s, social welfare had become a major function of the federal government—one to which most public policy funds are devoted—and had developed to serve several overlapping functions.
 First, social welfare policy is designed to ensure some level of equity in a democratic political system based on competitive, free-market economics.
 During the Great Depression, many politicians came to fear that the high unemployment and low-income levels plaguing society could threaten the stability of democracy, as was happening in European countries like Germany and Italy.
 The assumption in this thinking is that democratic systems work best when poverty is minimized.
 In societies operating in survival mode, in contrast, people tend to focus more on short-term problem-solving than on long-term planning.
 Second, social welfare policy creates an automatic stimulus for a society by building a safety net that can catch members of society who are suffering economic hardship through no fault of their own.
 For an individual family, this safety net makes the difference between eating and starving; for an entire economy, it could prevent an economic recession from sliding into a broader and more damaging depression.

-One of the oldest and largest pieces of social welfare policy is Social Security, which cost the United States about $845 billion in 2014 alone.13 These costs are offset by a 12.4 percent payroll tax on all wages up to $118,500; employers and workers who are not self-employed split the bill for each worker, whereas the self-employed pay their entire share.14 Social Security was conceived as a solution to several problems inherent to the Industrial Era economy.
+One of the oldest and largest pieces of social welfare policy is Social Security, which cost the United States about $845 billion in 2014 alone.12 These costs are offset by a 12.4 percent payroll tax on all wages up to $118,500; employers and workers who are not self-employed split the bill for each worker, whereas the self-employed pay their entire share.13 Social Security was conceived as a solution to several problems inherent to the Industrial Era economy.
 First, by the 1920s and 1930s, an increasing number of workers were earning their living through manual or day-wage labor that depended on their ability to engage in physical activity (Figure 16.8).
 As their bodies weakened with age or if they were injured, their ability to provide for themselves and their families was compromised.
 Second, and of particular concern, were urban widows.
 During their working years, most American women stayed home to raise children and maintain the household while their husbands provided income.
 Should their husbands die or become injured, these women had no wage-earning skills with which to support themselves or their families.

 Social Security addresses these concerns with three important tools.
 First and best known is the retirement benefit.
 After completing a minimum number of years of work, American workers may claim a form of pension upon reaching retirement age.
 It is often called an entitlement program since it guarantees benefits to a particular group, and virtually everyone will eventually qualify for the plan given the relatively low requirements for enrollment.
-The amount of money a worker receives is based loosely on his or her lifetime earnings.
-Full retirement age was originally set at sixty-five, although changes in legislation have increased it to sixty-seven for workers born after 1959.15 A valuable added benefit is that, under certain circumstances, this income may also be claimed by the survivors of qualifying workers, such as spouses and minor children, even if they themselves did not have a wage income.
+The amount of money a worker receives is based loosely on that worker's lifetime earnings.
+Full retirement age was originally set at sixty-five, although changes in legislation have increased it to sixty-seven for workers born after 1959.14 A valuable added benefit is that, under certain circumstances, this income may also be claimed by the survivors of qualifying workers, such as spouses and minor children, even if they themselves did not have a wage income.

-A second Social Security benefit is a disability payout, which the government distributes to workers who become unable to work due to physical or mental disability.
+A second Social Security benefit is a disability payout, which the government distributes to workers who become unable to work due to disability.
 To qualify, workers must demonstrate that the injury or incapacitation will last at least twelve months.
 A third and final benefit is Supplemental Security Income, which provides supplemental income to adults or children with considerable disability or to the elderly who fall below an income threshold.

 Medicaid is a formula-based, health insurance program, which means beneficiaries must demonstrate they fall within a particular income category.
 Individuals in the Medicaid program receive a fairly comprehensive set of health benefits, although access to health care may be limited because fewer providers accept payments from the program (it pays them less for services than does Medicare).
 Medicaid differs dramatically from Medicare in that it is partially funded by states, many of which have reduced access to the program by setting the income threshold so low that few people qualify.
 The ACA (2010) sought to change that by providing more federal money to the states if they agreed to raise minimum income requirements.
-Many states have refused, which has helped to keep the overall costs of Medicaid lower, even though it has also left many people without health coverage they might receive if they lived elsewhere.
-Total costs for Medicaid in 2014 were about $492 billion, about $305 billion of which was paid by the federal government.17
+Twelve states have refused, which has helped to keep the overall costs of Medicaid lower, even though it has also left many people without health coverage they might receive if they lived elsewhere.
+Total costs for Medicaid in 2020 were about $627 billion, about $405 billion of which was paid by the federal government.19

 SCIENCE, TECHNOLOGY, AND EDUCATION